jym16/jym16.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Jun Yamamoto is a first-year PhD student at the Department of Network and Data Science at Central European University in Vienna, Austria, with his research interests in statistical physics and complex networks.
+Jun Yamamoto is a first-year PhD candidate at the Department of Network and Data Science at Central European University in Vienna, Austria, with his research interests in statistical physics and complex networks.
-He is currently working on topological and spectral properties of physical networks, i.e. networks whose nodes and edges are mapped to Euclidean 3-space under the volume exclusion condition.
+He is currently working on topological and spectral properties of physical networks, i.e. networks whose nodes and edges are mapped to Euclidean space under some physical constraints.

 He earned his Bachelor of Engineering in Applied Physics at Hokkaido University, with his thesis on the bifractal property of fractal scale-free networks.
 Consequently, he completed his Master of Science in Mathematics at Queen Mary University of London, with his dissertation titled "Modelling higher-order network dynamics in the presence of triadic interactions" under the supervision of Professor Ginestra Bianconi.

-Prior to pursuing his Ph.D. at CEU, he gained his research experience in fractal and multifractal analyses of structures of complex networks and modeling of diffusion dynamics of higher-order networks with triadic interactions.
+Prior to pursuing his PhD at CEU, he gained his research experience in fractal and multifractal analyses of structures of complex networks and modeling of diffusion dynamics on higher-order networks with triadic interactions.

 In addition to his academic pursuits, he has professional experience as a data scientist specializing in network analysis.